dapr/docs/daprdocs/content/en/developing-applications/building-blocks/pubsub/howto-publish-subscribe.md

     int orderId = 100;
     DaprClient client = new DaprClientBuilder().build();
-    //Using Dapr SDK to publish to a topic client.publishEvent(
+    //Using Dapr SDK to publish a topic client.publishEvent(
         PUBSUB_NAME,
         TOPIC_NAME,